 Importance and Relevance

 Not everyone has four years or tens of thousands of dollars for a computer science degree.
 That’s where coding bootcamps come in.
-They’re designed to be quick wins: focused, skill-based programs that get you job-ready fast.
+They’re designed to be early improvements: focused, skill-based programs that get you job-ready fast.

 Let’s compare.

 When you look at coding bootcamp vs computer science degree, the difference is clear.
 One gives you speed and practice; the other gives you depth and theory.
-Honestly, if your goal is to land a tech job soon, a solid bootcamp like GA is a no-brainer.
+Honestly, if your goal is to land a tech job soon, a solid bootcamp like GA is a straightforward choice.

 And here’s the thing—bootcamps aren’t scams when done right.
 GA’s curriculum evolves with the market.
 If React or Python changes, the syllabus adjusts fast.
 That kind of agility isn’t something universities can match.